matks/TopTranslators/README.md

 This website presents multiple informations about the translators project for PrestaShop: translators ranking, languages completion rates...

-> [!WARNING]
-> This project entered Degraded Mode.
-The building of the static files is currently paused, the website is running hardcoded assets.
-See [issue #65](https://github.com/PrestaShop/TopTranslators/issues/65).

 ## Rendering the site locally

 The website source code belongs in `/front` directory.